 High Elements: Though individual in nature, our high elements are very much a team effort.
 Together, the group supports the individual climber from the ground.
 Each person on the ground has a distinct job to perform which helps the climber and the belayer.
 The high elements begin with a log ladder to ascend to the first element.
 Subsequent elements progress by height.
 Climbers are coached through belay changes until the culminating element, the Zip Wire.

-During the school year our farmhouse houses the Early Childhood Program.
+During the school year our newly renovated farmhouse houses the Early Childhood Program.
 During the summer it is the home to the Summer Friends Program and Historical Doll camp.
 With it’s large rooms, kitchen, and enclosed playground area, it is perfect for these camps.
-This year due to renovations to the farmhouse, the Summer Friends program will be housed in the main school building.

 the Main Building – Gymnasium & Climbing Wall